 Professor Wiebe Bijker (b.
 1951) is Professor of Technology and Society at Maastricht University and a part-time professor at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 He is also a member of the Health Council of the Netherlands, and chair of NWO-WOTRO Science for Global Development.
 Bijker studied physics and philosophy.
 He was president of the Society for Social Studies of Science, and director and chair of the Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC).
 Bijker was also a member of the Board of the Society for the History of Technology, and he helped establish the Society, Science and Technology (ESST) European Master’s programme, as well as the Research Master’s in Cultures of Arts, Science and Technology (CAST).

 Professor Roshan Cools (b.
-1975) was appointed Professor of Cognitive Neuropsychiatry t the Faculty of Medical Sciences at Radboud University, Nijmegen.
+1975) was appointed Professor of Cognitive Neuropsychiatry at the Radboud University Medical Center in Nijmegen.
 Since 2007 she has been a senior researcher at Radboud University’s Donders Institute for Brain, Cognition and Behaviour.
 Cools studied experimental psychology and neuropsychology in Groningen and completed a Master’s in experimental psychology at the University of Cambridge, where she was awarded a doctorate in 2003.
 Before returning to the Netherlands Cools worked as a post-doctorate researcher at the University of California at Berkeley.
 She received a Vici award from NWO in 2015.
-Cools has been a member of the Advisory Council for Science, Technology and Innovation since 2014.
+Cools has been a member of the Advisory Council for Science, Technology and Innovation (AWTI) since 2014.